hussain521a/Ollama-chat/README.md

 # Ollama-chat
-Using Ollama and streamlit to create a chatbot
+Using Ollama, streamlit and lanchain to create a chatbot